meekostuff/HyperFrameset/README.md

 that will overwrite current values.

 Typically you only want to configure panner animation options.
-These would be set in the decor-document, as dealt with in [Page Transition Animation](#page-transition-animation).
+These would be set in the frameset-document, as dealt with in [Page Transition Animation](#page-transition-animation).

 All other configuration should be done before HyperFrameset starts.